AIObjectives/talk-to-the-city-reports/README.md

 This will use the data from `pipeline/inputs/example-polis.csv` and produce a report under `pipeline/outputs/example-polis/report`.

-Note that we also provide another example called `example-video` (using video transcripts), which is a better choice to test video-related features.
+We also provide another example called `example-video` which may be helpful to test video-related features.

 ### Using your own data